Here’s what you need to know about online giving

 Q. Can I use a credit card to give online?

-A. When using the online giving system through PayPal, you are asked to enter your credit card information.
-The use of a DEBIT card attached to a checking account instead of the use of credit cards is strongly advised.
-If you choose to give with a credit card, we encourage you to remain financially responsible by not accruing any debt and by paying off your credit card statement on a monthly basis.
+A. Yes.
+When using the online giving system through Vanco, you are asked to enter your credit/debit card information.
+If you use a credit card, we encourage to remain financially responsible by not accruing any debt and paying off your credit card statement each month.

 Other questions?
-Contact the church office directly for help.
+Contact the Church office or the Collector for help.